is a novel written by Andrew Weir, previously the author of the short story "The Egg", the completed webcomic Casey and Andy

 - Expospeak: Early in Mark's journal he writes that he "should explain how Mars missions work, for any layman who may be reading this."
 This Hand Wave establishes the tone for the rest of the journal portions of the novel, as Mark continues to explicate things that any astronaut arriving to read his journal would know.

-- Flashback: A long sequence dramatizing the dust storm that struck the Ares 3 mission, which the other astronauts incorrectly believed killed Mark.
+- Flashback: Most of chapter 12 is a long sequence dramatizing the dust storm that struck the Ares 3 mission, which the other astronauts incorrectly believed killed Mark.

 - Jack-of-All-Trades: All the astronauts are chosen in part for the ability to master many skills, but Mark was considered especially resourceful.